openbmc/docs/cheatsheet.md

 ## Building

+### Locate build logs

+When a recipe fails during compilation or installation, these task logs are usually the fastest way to find the real error instead of scrolling through the full BitBake console output.

+- Compile logs: `build/tmp/work/<arch>/<recipe>/<version>/temp/log.do_compile`
+- Install logs: `build/tmp/work/<arch>/<recipe>/<version>/temp/log.do_install`

 ### Share downloads directory

 It takes a long time for the first build of OpenBMC.
 It downloads various repos